Boscia albitrunca

 Boscia albitrunca, commonly known as the shepherd tree or shepherd's tree (Witgat, Mohlôpi, Motlôpi, Muvhombwe, Umgqomogqomo, Umvithi), is a protected species of South African tree in the caper family.
+It is known for having the deepest known root structure of any plant at: -68 m.

-The species epithet "albitrunca" refers to the oftentimes white trunk it develops.
+The species epithet "albitrunca" refers to the white trunk it oftentimes develops.
 Traditionally, the shepherd tree was used by Dutch settlers, boers, to create a variant of coffee from the roots of the tree.
 It is an evergreen tree native to southern and tropical Africa, living in the hot, dry, and often seasonally brackish low-lying areas, sometimes on abundant lime or occasionally on rocky terrain.
 It is a common tree of the Kalahari, bushveld and lowveld.
 It is one of the most important animal forage trees in the Kalahari.

 Description

 This tree grows up to 10 m tall but is usually much smaller.
 It has a prominent, sturdy white trunk frequently with strips of rough, dark-coloured bark.
 The crown is often browsed by antelope and any grazers capable of reaching the foliage, resulting in a conspicuous flattened underside, or browse-line.
 The leaves are narrow, oblanceolate, and stiff, with veins obscure except for the distinct midrib.
 The flowers are small, greenish-yellow, lacking petals, starburst-shaped, and clustered.
 The fruits, on a jointed stalk, are about 10 mm in diameter and are brittle-skinned with a whitish flesh and large endocarp.
 A specimen found in the central Kalahari in 1974 had roots extending to 68 m deep, making it the plant with the deepest known roots thus far found.